cheungdaven/DeepRec/README.md

 # Call for Contributions
 This project is now calling for contributions, everyone interested in deep learning based recommender models is welcome.
+Please contact me via cheungshuai@outlook.com